A new insight on augmented Lagrangian method with applications in machine learning: Introduction

-A fundamental tool to solve the problem (\ref{Sec1-Prob1}) is the so-called Augmented Lagrangian Method (ALM, \cite{Hest69, Powell69}) by exploring the following two steps:
+A fundamental tool to solve the problem (\ref{Sec1-Prob1}) is the Augmented Lagrangian Method (ALM, \cite{Hest69, Powell69}) by exploring the following two steps:

-where $r>0$ denotes the penalty parameter and denotes the Lagrangian function associated with (\ref{Sec1-Prob1}).
-Ignoring some constants, it is easy to check that the above subproblem amounts to $\m{x}^{k+1}=\arg\min\limits_{\m{x}\in\C{X}} \{\theta(\m{x})+\frac{r}{2}\|Ax -b-\frac{1}{r}\lambda^k\|^2\}$ which, however, is often complicated in practice and has no efficient solution in general if without employing some linearization techniques or inner solvers.
-As described in \cite{Heyuan21}, the framework of B-ALM reads the following iterates
+where $r>0$ denotes penalty parameter for the violation of the linear constraints and $ L(\m{x}, \lambda)=\theta(\m{x})-\langle \lambda, A\m{x}-b\rangle $ denotes the corresponding Lagrangian function.
+With simple algebra, the core subproblem of ALM amounts to It is often complicated and lacks an efficient solution unless inexact approximation techniques are employed.
+As described in \cite{Heyuan21}, the B-ALM reads